-The Local shall organize locally the Association of Metis and Non-Status Indians of Saskatchewan.

-(2) The Local shall carry out the program locally by the Association of Metis and Non-Status Indians of Saskatdonations.
-(4) The secretary-treasurer shall immediately place all memberhip fees in a chartered bank or credit union to the credit of his/her Local organization.
-(5) The executive of each Local shall immediately report to the Association of Metis and Non-Status Indians of Saskatchewan upon the formation of a Local and shall give the names and addresses of each member.

-(3) The Local shall recruit new members and to collect

-(6) The Local shall report any act of misconduct and other

-(6) The Local shall report any act of misconduct and other offences which might bring the Association of Metis and Non-Status Indians of Saskatchewan into dishonor or disrepute.
+- (1) The Local shall organize locally the Association of Metis and Non-Status Indians of Saskatchewan. - (2) The Local shall carry out the program locally by the Association of Metis and Non-Status Indians of Saskatchewan. - (3) The Local shall recruit new members and to collect donations. - (4) The secretary-treasurer shall immediately place all memberhip fees in a chartered bank or credit union to the credit of his/her Local organization. - (5) The executive of each Local shall immediately report to the Association of Metis and Non-Status Indians of Saskatchewan upon the formation of a Local and shall give the names and addresses of each member. - (6) The Local shall report any act of misconduct and other offences which might bring the Association of Metis and Non-Status Indians of Saskatchewan into dishonor or disrepute.